open topic, for anything cycling related.

 Sorry did a few searches but obviously used the wrong terms as I didn't notice it.
 Seems that thread basically just turned into a 4 post discussion on flash rate on a particular light.

 Comedian - not saying ALL cases.
-I know the 2 close calls I have had in the last 5 years both times the driver absolutely showtime themselves when they saw me and were VERY genuinely apologetic.
+I know the 2 close calls I have had in the last 5 years both times the driver absolutely !!
+BAN ME NOW FOR SWEARING !! themselves when they saw me and were VERY genuinely apologetic.
 One was a girl in her 20's and the other was an older tradie.
 Both looked (I saw them look) and then went anyway and when I yelled and slammed on the brakes and threw it sideways they both jumped on the breaks and got out to check I was OK and were visibly shaken and clearly weren't putting it on that they hadn't seen me.

 So while I am not saying this is the case ALL the time I think it is a major contributory factor for many incidents.
 It doesn't account for people who deliberately do things - they are a whole other category.

 I would say the vast majority of the times when a motorist cuts me off it is because they don't see me.
 But I rarely have had near misses with these because I ride in anticipation that motorists don't see me.
 But not seeing a cyclist is not an excuse.
 It is an admission that you are not driving with due care.
 You should look and look properly for ALL traffic.